Human Rights Initiatives

 NYK provides various grievance mechanisms that can be accessed by all employees of the Group to promptly deal with possible infringements of human rights.

-The consultation services arranged by NYK include the Yusen Chat Room, the Harassment Policy and Consultation Service, the Internal Reporting Consultation Service, and the Childcare and Nursing Care Consultation Service.
+The consultation services arranged by NYK include the Yusen Chat Room, the Harassment Policy and Consultation Service, the Internal Reporting Consultation Service, Work-life balance (Childcare, Nursing Care) Support Consultation Service, and LGBT Consultation Service.
 Employees can also directly consult with the department in charge of receiving consultations and directly consult with an external lawyer anonymously.
 Through these services, we receive various reports and queries from employees not only concerning whistleblowing reports but also all kinds of issues related to human rights, discrimination, and harassment, which employees face in the workplace, either in the name of the employees or anonymously, according to their wishes.
 We attempt to early identify, resolve, and remedy the problems.
-In fiscal 2019, we set up a new LGBT Consultation Service where LGBT persons and stakeholders can seek consultation about their concerns and problems in the workplace.
+In addition to LGBT Consultation Service established in 2019, in fiscal year 2024, an external LGBT Consultation Service will be set up alongside, ensuring a greater psychological safety.

 Details of consultations and grievances are communicated to relevant departments, impartial investigations are undertaken, and remedial measures based on internal procedures are taken.